Call4Cloud | MMP-C | Autopilot | Device Preparation

 During the installation:

-After the proactive remediations kicks-off you will notice within a few seconds the Windows module installer worker will be launched and the update is going to be installed and you will be prompted with a nice balloon notification!
+After the proactive remediations kick off, you will notice that within a few seconds, the Windows module installer worker will be launched, the update will be installed, and you will be prompted with a nice balloon notification!

 After the installation:

-I created a toast notification to be shown to the end-user when the update was successful and they need to reboot their device!
+I created a toast notification to show the end-user when the update was successful and they need to reboot their device!

 Also, get-hotfix (manually) will tell us the update is installed!